MechanicalRabbit/DataKnots.jl/doc/src/start.md

     2 │ FIRE   │
     =#

+The output of this query, `department_names`, is also a DataKnot.
+The content of this knot could be accessed via `get` function.

+    get(department_names)
+    #-> ["POLICE", "FIRE"]

+### Navigation

+In this first query, `It` means "use the current input".
+The dotted notation lets one navigate the hierarchy.
+Let's list employee names next.

+    chicago[It.department.employee.name]
+    #=>
+      │ name      │
+    ──┼───────────┼
+    1 │ JEFFERY A │
+    2 │ NANCY A   │
+    3 │ DANIEL A  │
+    =#

 Navigation context matters.
-For example, `employee` tuples are not directly accessible from the root of the dataset provided.
+For example, `employee` tuples are not directly accessible from the root of the dataset.
 When a label can't be found, an appropriate error message is displayed.

-    chicago_data[It.employee]
+    chicago[It.employee]
     #-> ERROR: cannot find employee ⋮

-Instead, `employee` tuples can be accessed by navigating though `department` tuples.
+Instead, `employee` tuples can be queried by navigating though `department` tuples.

-    chicago_data[It.department.employee]
+    chicago[It.department.employee]
     #=>
       │ employee                            │
       │ name       position          salary │